AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Useful_String_Methods/README.md

 ## Active learning examples

 In this section, we'll get you to try your hand at writing some string manipulation code.
-In each exercise (in my accompanying [string-methods-examples.html]() file), we have an array of strings, and a loop that processes each value in the array and displays it in a bulleted list.
+In each exercise (in my accompanying [string-methods-examples.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_First_Steps/Useful_String_Methods/string-methods-examples.html) file), we have an array of strings, and a loop that processes each value in the array and displays it in a bulleted list.
 You don't need to understand arrays or loops right now--these will be explained in future articles.
 All you need to do in each case is write the code that will output the strings in the format that we want them in.

-Each example comes with a "Reset" button, which you ccan use to reset the code if you make a mistake and can't get it working again, and a "Show solution" button you can press to see a potential answer if you get really stuck.
+Each example comes with a "Reset" button, which you can use to reset the code if you make a mistake and can't get it working again, and a "Show solution" button you can press to see a potential answer if you get really stuck.

 ### Filtering greeting messages